Dork Hunters from Outer Space: Broadcast

 In February 2007, GMTV in the United Kingdom and RTL II in Germany was announced as the initial broadcasters for the series.
-The series was originally planned to premiere on RTL II first in Late-2007, but instead premiered on March 26, 2008, airing every weekday.
+The series was originally planned to premiere on RTL II first in Late-2007, but instead premiered on 26 March 2008, airing every weekday.

 In April 2008, Network Ten in Australia, SABC in South Africa and CTC in Russia had acquired the broadcast rights in their respective countries.

 In January 2009, Jetix acquired pay-TV rights for the show in the United Kingdom.

 In Spain, the series aired on Clan TVE.

 Film

-A feature film based on the show, titled Dork Hunters and the Pirates of Tortuga Island, was announced by BKN on May 15, 2008, and was released on DVD in the United States by Image Entertainment on March 9, 2010.
+A feature film based on the show, titled Dork Hunters and the Pirates of Tortuga Island, was announced by BKN on 15 May 2008, and was released on DVD in the United States by Image Entertainment on 9 March 2010.

 Similar to the Zorro: Generation Z DVD movies, Dork Hunters and the Pirates of Tortuga Island consists of three related episodes (The "Summer Vacation" three-parter) edited in a feature-length format.

+Reception

+Brian Costello from Common Sense Media gave the film one star, criticising the main characters for their stereotypical personalities.

-Home Media
+Home media

-In Australia, Magna Home Entertainment released two DVDs of the series each containing nine episodes on May 9, 2009, called "The Dorkinator", and "Dorks in Black".
+In Australia, Magna Home Entertainment released two DVDs of the series each containing nine episodes on 9 May 2009, called "The Dorkinator", and "Dorks in Black".

-In the United States, Image Entertainment released a three-disc set containing all 36 episodes of the series on February 9, 2010.
+In the United States, Image Entertainment released a three-disc set containing all 36 episodes of the series on 9 February 2010.